Resentment is often defined as anger and indignation experienced as a result of unfair treatment, and it’s a relatively common emotion.

-Because resentment is a common emotion, most people will experience, at some point in life, a general feeling of anger or annoyance over unfair treatment, but problems can arise when a person is unable to forgive.
-Persistent resentment might stem from a serious matter.
+Because resentment is a common emotion, most people will experience a general feeling of anger or annoyance over unfair treatment at some point in life.
+But problems can arise when a person is unable to forgive—persistent resentment might stem from a serious matter.
 For example, a person might, understandably, resent a parent after years of abuse and become unable to look past any injustice.
-However, when a person begins to feel like the victim in every negative situation, this can lead the individual to develop an altered perception of reality and find it difficult to see any positive outcomes.
+However, when a person begins to feel like the victim in every negative situation, they may develop an altered perception of reality and find it difficult to see any positive outcomes.

-Developing an ability to forgive is considered to be an important aspect in overcoming resentment, as is acknowledging the feelings underneath the resentment and facing them one at a time.
+Developing an ability to move on or forgive is considered an important aspect in overcoming resentment, as is acknowledging the feelings underneath the resentment and facing them one at a time.
 Resentment can intoxicate a person, as feelings of anger and rage lend a false sense of power and do not always encourage a healthy form of expression.
 But this intoxication can become dangerous, as any intoxication can, when feelings of resentment grow unchecked and turn into hatred.

 Therapy for Resentment

-Resentment may develop to a point where it becomes harmful.
-A person who finds it difficult to forgive others for any wrong, no matter how slight, may find some benefit in therapy.
+Those who find it difficult to forgive others for any wrong, no matter how slight, may find some benefit in therapy.
 Those who wish to understand the reasons for their resentment of a particular individual or situation might wish to revisit the event, alone or with the help of a therapist.
-Because the source of a person’s resentment can differ, however, there is no one type of therapy used to treat these feelings.
+Because the source of a person’s resentment can differ, there is no one type of therapy used to treat these feelings.